neonlabsorg/neon-client-transfer/README.md

 ---
 **NOTE**

-Package is not fully tested yet.
+The package is tested on the master branch of private source code of [NeonPass](https://neonpass.live/).
+Module used as the react wrapper.
 For clean working configuration example we have to rebuild connect status buttons, their transfer callbacks and error handling.

 ---